BFES Headquarters 155 Dunlop St W.

 www.tvokids.com to enter the number of alarms they’ve tested in the interactive counter.

-Home Depot Fire Safety Day10 Barrie View Dr.9 a.m. – 12 p.m.For the sixth consecutive year, we will have a fire truck on display outside the store on Mapleview Drive.
-Inside the store, Fire Prevention Officers and Georgian College students will be working with kids on a pre-registered fire safety craft and will be on hand to answer any questions the public may have.
-Sparky the Fire Dog will also be there!
+CANCELLED - Home Depot Fire Safety Day10 Barrie View Dr.9 a.m. – 12 p.m.For the sixth consecutive year, inside the store, Fire Prevention Officers will be on hand to answer any questions the public may have.

-Domino's Pizza Partnership 6 – 8 p.m.Dinner is on us - if your alarms are working!
+6 – 8 p.m.Dinner is on us—if your alarms are working!
 BFES has partnered with Domino’s Pizza to deliver select pizza orders and make sure residents have functioning smoke and CO alarms.
 If the alarms are present and working, the pizza is FREE!

 The page you are attempting to view is not currently compatible